Boat Dwellers: Etymology and terminology

 According to official Liu Zongyuan (773–819) of the Tang dynasty, there were Boat Dweller people settled in the boats of today's Guangdong Province and Guangxi Zhuang Autonomous Region.

 The term "Tanka" (蜑家) may originate from tan (Cantonese: "egg") and ka (Cantonese: "family" or "people"), although another possible etymology is tank ("junk" or "large boat") rather than tan.
-"Tanka" is now considered derogatory and no longer in common usage.
+"Tanka" is now considered derogatory and is no longer in common usage.
 The Boat Dwellers are now referred to in China as "people on/above water" (水上人 (shuǐshàng rén)), or "people of the southern sea" (南海人).
 No standardised English translation of this term exists.
 "Boat People" is a commonly used translation, although it may be confused with the similar term for Vietnamese refugees in Hong Kong.
 "Boat Dwellers" was proposed by Dr. Lee Ho Yin of The University of Hong Kong in 1999, and it has been adopted by the Hong Kong Museum of History for its exhibition.

 Both the Boat Dwellers and the Cantonese speak Cantonese.
-However, Boat Dwellers living in Fujian speak Min Chinese.
+However, Boat Dwellers living in Fujian speak Fuzhounese.

 Boat Dwellers have lost their original language.
 James Hayes, the Hong Kong historian in his 1974 article in the Journal of the Hong Kong Branch of the Royal Asiatic Society, "The Hong Kong Region: Its Place in Traditional Chinese Historiography and Principal Events Since the Establishment of Hsin-an County in 1573" (Oxford University Press, 1977), notes that “By the early 20th century, most boat-dwelling families in Hong Kong spoke Cantonese fluently, and their original dialect had largely disappeared from daily use.”

 Maurice Freedman, the social anthropologist on Chinese society, also observed in his 1966 work "Chinese Lineage and Society" that “The Tanka had no written language and their spoken tongue was increasingly indistinguishable from regional Cantonese by the late 19th century.”

-The Boat Dwellers of the Yangtze region were called the Nine surnames fishermen households, while Boat Dweller families living on land were called the Mean households.
+The Boat Dwellers of the Yangtze region were called the nine-surname fishermen households (九姓漁戶), while Boat Dweller families living on land were simply jiànmín, a general term for pariahs or outcastes.
+(Note: Pariahs or outcastes (賤民 (jiànmín, base/lowly people)) included various peoples and professionals of the lowest social status outside of the four occupations in imperial China, contrasted with ordinary subjects (良民 (liángmín, virtuous/respectable people)).)

 In Hong Kong, there were two distinct categories of people based on their way of life: the Hakka and Cantonese lived on land, while the Boat Dwellers and the Hoklo lived on boats and were classified as boat people.
 Though, like the Boat Dwellers, Cantonese and Hakka sometimes fished for a living, the land fishermen did not mix with the Boat Dweller fishermen.
 Boat Dweller people were barred from Cantonese and Hakka celebrations.

 British reports on Hong Kong described the Boat Dwellers, including Hoklo-speaking Boat Dwellers, living in Hong Kong "since time unknown."
 The Encyclopedia Americana asserted that Boat Dweller people lived on boats in and around Hong Kong "since prehistoric times."

 Geographic distribution

-Boat Dweller people are found throughout the coasts and rivers of the following regions:
+The Boat Dwellers live throughout China, including places such as: